SJ5016 - The Writer's Craft (2023/24)

 LO5 adapt work in response to criticism of technique, performance and form raised in tutorial, workshop and feedback

-Studio I Craft and Performance develops students’ proficiency in writing for and about performance in a variety of media and genres.
-Students will adapt literary material for screen; criticise and review theatre productions of classic dramatic texts and the production and dramatization process for stage; and review, write and/or perform poetry or spoken word compositions.
+● The assignments develop students’ proficiency in writing for and about performance in a variety of media and genres.
+Students will criticise and review theatre productions of classic dramatic texts and the production and dramatization process for stage; and review, write and/or perform poetry or spoken word compositions.

 ● 1500 word poetry review or 8 mins poetry performance + 500 word commentary (30%) (LO1-LO5) – wk29